George C. Tilyou

 George Cornelius Tilyou (1862–1914) was an American entrepreneur and showman who founded New York City's Steeplechase Park.
-Born in New York City, his parents had operated businesses in Coney Island from his early childhood.
+He was born in New York City to parents who had operated businesses in Coney Island from his early childhood.
 He founded Steeplechase in 1897, and rebuilt it entirely after a 1907 fire.
 Tilyou died in 1914, leaving the park to his children, who continued to operate it until 1964.

 Early life

 George Cornelius Tilyou was born on February 3, 1862, in New York City.
 His parents were hotel proprietor Peter Tilyou and Ellen Mahoney Tilyou.
 In 1865 when Tilyou was three years old, the family moved to Coney Island in Brooklyn, which then was outside New York City limits.
 After their relocation, his family started operating a popular Coney Island restaurant called the Surf House.
 Peter Tilyou offered free clam chowder bowls to guests who purchased a 25-cent ticket to bathe at the Coney Island Beach.